 Such notice shall contain the following information: nature of position, qualifications, required knowledge and education, skills, wage or salary rate or range and whether the employee is required to use an automobile in the performance of the duties.
 Such qualifications may not be established in an arbitrary or discriminatory manner.
-All job postings shall state, "this position is open to male and female applicants".
+All job postings will state, "District of Sechelt supports employment equity in accordance with the Human Rights Code of British Columbia".